IgorAlmeeida/Debugger/README.md

             // Use IntelliSense to learn about possible attributes.
             // Hover to view descriptions of existing attributes.
             // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
+        // Use IntelliSense to learn about possible attributes.
+        // Hover to view descriptions of existing attributes.
+        // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
+        {
             "version": "0.2.0",
             "configurations": [
                 {